-Introduction to Creative Process is a 4-credit project-based and writing course for first-year students who are residents of Living ArtsEngine.
+UARTS 150: Introduction to Creative Process is a 4-credit project-based and writing course for first-year students who are residents of Living ArtsEngine.
 This course introduces students to creative process across disciplines, preparing them to master their own creative process for use not just in other courses and academic projects, but throughout their lives.
 Students gain historical, biographical, and theoretical understanding of creative process through readings; reflect on those readings in writing; and experiment with creative processes first-hand under the tutelage of experts.
 Other media (music, film, photography, television, etc.) is incorporated to further enrich and inspire discussions.
 Students also spend a bit of time in the freshman English trenches, reviewing grammatical fundamentals and rules for research and citation.
-One class session is also spent thinking about strategies for preparing, organizing, and composing coherent, effective in-class essays.
+Students also consider strategies for preparing, organizing, and composing coherent, effective in-class essays.
 Class time is regularly spent “workshopping” each other’s work — providing constructive criticism toward thoughtful revision and improvements.

 UARTS 150 satisfies the First-year Writing Requirement (FYWR); and Intellectual Breadth or Professional or Creative Development Course requirements (for Engineering Students; and counts toward the Entrepreneurship minor.

-In this 4-credit course sponsored by ArtsEngine, students explore the creative process through a structured sequence of exercises in four studio modules: sound, motion, visual images/objects, and verbal/symbolic language.
-Faculty from Art & Design; Music, Theatre & Dance; Architecture; and Engineering introduce a variety of creative strategies for generating problem solving ideas through hands-on projects – all to be completed online (and instructed online).
+UARTS 250/550: Creative Process is a 4-credit course that enables students to explore the creative process through a structured sequence of exercises in four studio modules: sound, motion, visual images/objects, and verbal/symbolic language.
+Faculty from Art & Design; Music, Theatre & Dance; Architecture; and Engineering introduce a variety of creative strategies for generating problem solving ideas through hands-on projects.
 Weekly online colloquia, discussions, and light readings supplement projects.
 Grading is based upon attendance, class participation, a journal, four mini-projects, evidence of intellectual and creative process development, and a final culminating project.
 This course is appropriate for U-M undergraduate and graduate students at all levels and in all disciplines.
 It is a fast paced, information-rich educational experience, offering insights that will make creativity and innovation an integral part of life and work.

 Students electing lab (102-105) will be auto-enrolled in LEC 100 & DIS 101 (meditation session, which is optional).
 Most of the class will be conducted synchronously online.